-The 2018 EUMETSAT Meteorological Satellite Conference will take place in Tallinn, Estonia, from 17 to 21 September 2018.
-EUMETSAT will be joined in the organisation and hosting of the event by the Estonian Environment Agency, the national provider for weather and climate services in Estonia.
+The 2018 EUMETSAT Meteorological Satellite Conference took place in Tallinn, Estonia, from 17 to 21 September 2018.
+EUMETSAT were joined in the organisation and hosting of the event by the Estonian Environment Agency, the national provider for weather and climate services in Estonia.

-The conference date is very fitting as it coincides with the celebration of the Centenary of the Republic of Estonia.
+The conference date coincided with the celebration of the Centenary of the Republic of Estonia.

 EUMETSAT has organised a meteorological satellite conference every year for over thirty years.
 During that time, the conference has become a key annual event for the meteorological and scientific communities where participants from around the world can meet to share their experience and knowledge during plenary, poster and workshop sessions.

-Further conference topics will incorporate developments in current and future meteorological satellite programmes, data access and nowcasting and high-resolution NWP.
+Further conference topics incorporated developments in current and future meteorological satellite programmes, data access and nowcasting and high-resolution NWP.

-The 2nd Announcement will be published end of May.
+The conference proceedings will be published before the end of the year.